sayden/relay-mongoose-example/README.md

     `
   };
 }

-exports.AgeMutation = AgeMutation;
 ```

-Age component doesn't look very different to any React component.
-But if you look carefully in the fragment, you can find that we have `${AgeMutation.getFragment('user')}` that I understand that captures changes done after mutation.

 Ok, the mutation is fairly complex at first sight but not so difficult:
 * **`getMutation()`** is simply the name of the mutation in GraphQL, it will be the "head" of the mutation we'll perform.